4d/docs/website/translated_docs/es/ViewPro/method-list.md

 In the optional *sheet* parameter, you can indicate the index of the sheet where the range will be defined.
 If omitted or if you pass `vk current sheet`, the current spreadsheet is used by default.

-> indexing starts at 0.
+> la indexación comienza en 0.

 #### Ejemplo